Business Jet Traveler

 About The Publication:

 Welcomes new writers.
 75% freelance.
 Circ.
 35K.
-Every other month (plus annual Buyers’ Guide and Chinese edition).
+Every other month (plus annual U.S. and China Buyers’ Guides).
 Pays on acceptance.
 Publishes ms 2-6 months after acceptance.
 Buys first rights.
 Usually responds 1-2 days.
 Sample copy available; request by email.
 Subscription $42.95, $55.95 outside the U.S. Guidelines by email.

 Current Needs:

-buying/using private aviation services; vacation travel stories (see our “Getaways” feature); and interviews with celebrities and prominent CEOs who fly privately.
-We

-pay a minimum of $0.50/word, more for cover stories, and sometimes negotiate flat rates with regular contributors.
+“Most interested in reader-service copy about buying/using private aviation services; and interviews with celebrities and prominent CEOs who fly privately.
+We pay a minimum of $0.50/word, more for cover stories, and sometimes negotiate flat rates with regular contributors.
 We use some brief (100-450 words) front-of-the-book items.
 One-page stories run about 650 words.
 Major features average 1500-2500 words.
 We’ll look at a complete ms. but writers would be best advised to start with an emailed query.”

 $0.50/word